 Or to put it like Dr. Theruvath “There is a window of time between cancer therapy and subsequent morbidity during which corrective actions can be taken.”

 What are those “corrective actions?”
-I have lived an evidence-based, non-toxic, anti-cancer lifestyle for the past 2o years.
+I have lived an evidence-based, non-toxic, anti-cancer lifestyle since 1999.
 My five greatest accomplishments since I underwent years of toxic chemo have been to:

 Nutrition, supplementation, bone health and other lifestyle therapies- all based on research, all non-toxic and all designed for long-term use.